-The I-CHIP programming port located on the decoder module (see Fig. 16) inside the receiver is designed for the purpose of transferring system serial number/ID code either from the I-CHIP to the receiver or vice versa.
-If you wish to transfer system information from the receiver to the I-CHIP, insert the I-CHIP onto the programming port (JP6 jumper not inserted), wait until the Status LED on the decoder module turns a solid green (within 2 seconds), and then take the I-CHIP out of the programming port (programming completed).
-At this time the I-CHIP should also possess the same serial number/ID code as the receiver.
+The I-CHIP programming port located on the decoder module (see Fig. 19 for EM and Fig. 20 for EX) inside the receiver is designed for the purpose of transferring system serial number/ID code either from the I-CHIP to the receiver or vice versa.
+If you wish to transfer system information from the receiver to the I-CHIP, insert the I-CHIP onto the programming port (JP6 jumper not inserted), wait until the Status LED on the decoder module turns a solid green (within 2 seconds), and then take the I-CHIP should also possess the same serial number/ID code as the receiver.
 If the Status LED on the decoder module displays a solid red light after inserting the I-CHIP (programming failed), then you must reinsert the I-CHIP one more time.
 On the other hand, if you wish to transfer system information from the I-CHIP to the receiver, then you must first insert JP6 jumper prior to inserting the I-CHIP, then wait for the green light to appear on the Status LED.
+At this time the receiver should also possess the same system information from the I-CHIP to the green light to appear on the status LED.
 At this time the receiver should also possess the same system information as the I-CHIP.
-Note that the receiver unit must be powered in order to proceed with the programming.
+Please note that the receiver unit must be powered in order to proceed with the programming.

-4.2.7 Fuse Ratings:
+4.2.7 Voltage Settings